María del Carmen Árraga: Notable works

-Among Árraga's most significant works are portraits of prominent Uruguayan political figures such as Venancio Flores, Tomás Gomensoro, Alejandro Chucarro, and Joaquín Suárez.
-A standout piece in her oeuvre is a portrait of José Gervasio Artigas, created around 1863, which is regarded as one of the earliest known depictions of the national hero.
-This portrait remains an important part of the collection at the Museo Histórico Nacional in Montevideo.
+Árraga painted portraits of several prominent Uruguayan political figures, such as Venancio Flores, Tomás Gomensoro, Alejandro Chucarro, and Joaquín Suárez.
+She made one of the first depictions of Uruguayan national hero José Gervasio Artigas around 1863.
+This portrait is part of the collection at the Museo Histórico Nacional in Montevideo.

 In 1869, Árraga painted a portrait of Joaquín Suárez, which she dedicated to the General Assembly of Uruguay.
 For this, she was awarded a prize of 1,000 pesos by the Senate.
 She later petitioned that this prize be converted into a scholarship for further studies in Europe.
-Although initially approved, Árraga was unable to travel due to personal reasons.
-In 1882, she petitioned the Senate to receive the original monetary award instead, which was granted the following year.
+Although initially approved, Árraga was unable to travel because of family problems.
+In 1882, she petitioned the Senate to receive the original monetary award instead, which was granted the subsequent year.

-Legacy

-The exact date and circumstances of María del Carmen Árraga's death remain unknown.
-However, her pioneering contributions to Uruguayan art and her role in paving the way for female artists in her country continue to be celebrated.